tomerAI/enterprise-data/README.md

 ### Core Components
 - FastAPI Backend: RESTful API with async processing and multi-format data ingestion
 - Vector Store: PostgreSQL with pgvector extension for embedding storage and similarity search
-- Graph Database: Neo4j with APOC for relationship modeling and graph traversal
 - Embedding Generation: OpenAI API integration for high-quality embeddings
 - Data Processing: DBT for transformation pipelines and data modeling
 - Infrastructure: Containerized deployment with Docker and Docker Compose